 But that hasn't happened.
 Sadly, Texas has not adequately enforced or overseen the Bland Act, or maintained enough trained jailers to sustain its reforms.

 The Texas Commission on Jail Standards conducts annual inspections but has no authority to levy fines or punish violations of state jail standards, such as making checks every 30 minutes on prisoners with a history of mental illness.
 Moreover, TCJS deploys just four inspectors for the entire state.
-Not surprisingly, it reviews many deaths without on-site visits.
+Not surprisingly, it reviews many deaths without even visiting the jail.

 State Rep. Garnet Coleman (D, Houston), a House leader on criminal justice issues, told the Herald-Press last week he plans to renew work on bi-partisan jail reforms next session, including measures to ensure better trained jailers.
 Democrats and Republicans ought to support those efforts, and more.